 Saturday 16 May

 Joska Salek holds the Guinness World Record for the longest abdominal plank ever held by a man — 9 hours, 38 minutes, 47 seconds.
-Michaela Werner swam 2.5 kilometres underwater in one hour, accumulating over 42 minutes submerged.
-No fins.
+Michaela Werner swam 2.5 kilometers underwater in one hour, accumulating over 42 minutes submerged.
 Both hold multiple Guinness World Records.
 This is their only Newcastle event.

 This isn't about how hard you can push.
 It's about noticing how you respond when things get uncomfortable — and learning to meet that differently.